 Simon B. Elliott State Park

 Picnicking: Picnicking amidst towering pine and oak trees is a treat for the whole family.
-The park offers ample parking, tables, three reservable picnic pavilions, drinking water and composting restrooms.
+The park offers ample parking, tables, three reservable picnic pavilions, drinking water and non-flush restrooms.

 Make a reservation.

-Fishing: Fishing in small mountain streams surrounding the park offers sport for those who like to walk and fish in uncrowded streams for native and stocked trout.
+Fishing: Fishing in small mountain streams surrounding the park offers sport for those who like to walk and fish in uncrowded streams for native trout.

 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.